Ceelog/phpdoc-en/src/ref/info.md

 only exist for the duration of the current request.
 At the end of the request the environment is restored to its original state.

-Setting certain environment variables may be a potential security breach.
-The *safe\_mode\_allowed\_env\_vars* directive contains a comma-delimited list of prefixes.
-In Safe Mode, the user may only alter environment variables whose names begin with the prefixes supplied by this directive.
-By default, users will only be able to set environment variables that begin with *PHP\_* (e.g. *PHP\_FOO=BAR*).
-Note: if this directive is empty, PHP will let the user modify ANY environment variable!

-The *safe\_mode\_protected\_env\_vars* directive contains a comma-delimited list of environment variables, that the end user won't be able to change using <span class="function">putenv</span>.
-These variables will be protected even if *safe\_mode\_allowed\_env\_vars* is set to allow to change them.

 ### Parameters

 `setting`